-Several studies describe the methods for observing the collagen orientation: electron microscopy,1 x-ray diffraction,2 microwave method,3 mechanical examination, and biochemical and histological analyses.
+Several studies describe the methods for observing the collagen orientation: electron microscopy, 1 x-ray diffraction,2 microwave method,3 mechanical examination, and biochemical and histological analyses.
 Because a tissue biopsy is required for measurement purposes, these methods are invasive and/or destructive and place a heavy burden on the patient.
 Optical probe methods offer the possibility of noninvasive and nondestructive diagnosis of the structural changes in biological tissues.
-For example, optical coherence tomography (OCT) has been effectively applied to the optical biopsy of eyes,4 skin,5 and digestive organs.6 On the other hand, recent advances in ultrashort pulse lasers have opened the door to new optical probe methods based on the optical nonlinear interaction between the incident light field and the analytical substance: two-photon fluorescence,7 second-harmonicgeneration (SHG) light,8 and coherent anti-Stokes Raman scattering light.9 Among these probes, SHG light is preferred for the diagnosis of collagen-rich tissues,^{10-14} because it readily provides direct information about the collagen structure in the tissues without photobleaching, phototoxicity, and additional staining with fluorochrome.
-The efficiency of SHG light is sensitive to the collagen orientation when the incident light is polarized,10 and hence the polarization measurement of SHG light is effective in probing the collagen orientation in the tissues.^{10,} ^{13, 14}
+For example, optical coherence tomography (OCT) has been effectively applied to the optical biopsy of eyes,4 skin,5 and digestive organs.6 On the other hand, recent advances in ultrashort pulse lasers have opened the door to new optical probe methods based on the optical nonlinear interaction between the incident light field and the analytical substance: two-photon fluorescence, second-harmonicgeneration (SHG) light,8 and coherent anti-Stokes Raman scattering light.
+Among these probes, SHG light is preferred for the diagnosis of collagen-rich tissues, 10-14 because it readily provides direct information about the collagen structure in the tissues without photobleaching, phototoxicity, and addience in the mechanical property at the boundary of the two dermises, resulting in ugly wrinkles in the skin.
+However, in the case of conventional skin grafting surgery, an accurate determination of the collagen orientation depends on the doctor's experience and skill.